noahtf13/Optima/README.md

 For any questions or feedback, please open an issue in the repository or reach out to the maintainer.

 ## Credit
 [Harper Reed's Blog](https://harper.blog/2025/02/16/my-llm-codegen-workflow-atm) on their codegen workflow was intstrumental here as I'm a Data Scientist by day and am completely unfamiliar with frontend work outside of basic HTML/CSS.
-If you see any glaring concerns about this repo, submit a PR or reach out to noahtylerford@gmail.com
+I'd love to learn best practice as much as possible, so if you see me deviating from it submit an issue or PR, or just send me an email to noahtylerford@gmail.com